vzool/docs/api/reference.md

 ### Settings

-These endpoints are used for creating, updating, or deleting settings.
+These endpoints are used for creating, reading, updating, or deleting settings.

 #### Get Settings